-With chapters in more than 18 countries across the world, UAEM students work to influence policies at universities in order to ensure that products of biomedical research and development are made available to and affordable for people in low- and middle-income countries.
+Today, with over 100 chapters in more than 20 countries across the world, UAEM students work to influence policies at universities in order to ensure that products of biomedical research and development are made available to and affordable to the people who need them most.
+Historically this has been the poor and most marginalized worldwide.

 The current biomedical Research and Development (R&D) system serves profits over people.
 Despite the global crisis of high drug prices, R&D investments continue to focus on medicines that can be sold at high prices leaving much needed medicines undeveloped and existing lifesaving medicines often too expensive for those who need them most.